Multi-Store Rollout Planning Guide

 How far in advance do I need to order gondola for a multi-store rollout?

-Standard finishes (Platinum, Charcoal Black, Cool White) ship in 1-2 weeks, so orders for standard-finish rollouts can be placed 2-3 weeks before each installation date.
-Catalog finishes require 8-10 week lead time for rollouts specifying catalog finishes, build a 10-12 week lead time into the installation schedule for each location.
+Standard tier finishes (Platinum (PLT), Charcoal (CHR), Cool White (W08), White (WHT), Gray (GRY), Silver (SIL), and Galvanized (GLV)) usually ship in 1-3 business days, so orders for standard-finish rollouts can be placed 2-3 weeks before each installation date.
+Catalog finishes require 8-10 week lead time, for rollouts specifying catalog finishes, build a 10-12 week lead time into the installation schedule for each location.
 For large rollouts where all components are ordered at once, standard finish lead times still apply but freight scheduling may add additional lead time.

 Should I install all stores simultaneously or phase the rollout?